 If you are buying new sails, then have them sailkoted.
 If you race a centerboard boat, get the spinnaker sailkoted.
 If your mainsail furls in the mast, get it sailkoted.

 Happy to discuss any application and describe the benefits.

 In the meantime, checkout this cool video I just did of a sailkoted spinnaker going back into its sock.

 tIf yes is the answer, then there is a high probability that your boat has been an excellent nesting site.

 We have already cleaned numerous sails and canvas that have nurtured some new chicks, the Vacuwash process is excellent at removing most of the evidence.

-Pictures of bird stained sails are upsetting, so instead in This post I will give you a cute pic of a seagull chick so that you don't get too mad when the sticks/mud and other crap falls on your head as the main is hoisted.
+Pictures of bird stained sails are upsetting, so instead in this post I will give you a cute picture of a seagull chick so that you don't get too mad when the sticks/mud and other crap falls on your head as the main is hoisted.

 Last weekend Australia's east coast was smashed by an what is termed an 'East Coast Low' other parts of the world they are Cyclones or Hurricanes, whatever they are called the results are usually similar.

 We haven't had that much rain since the last time we had that much rain, and records were broken for the number of stories/news programs talking about records being broken.